 Paris might be most readily associated with espressos or cafe cremes, but a vibrant tea culture has been gaining ground in recent years.
-Classy, quirky, and traditional tea houses have sprung up across the city, and offer a respite from the often mediocre, dark sludge offered in many (but not all) traditional Parisian cafe-brasseries.
-As many people have tired of Paris’s lackluster espresso, tea has become a veritable option for the sacred French afternoon pause cafe.
-And even though many people in France continue to associate tea with the British, it turns out that there are real French tea traditions to be enjoyed as well.
+Classy, quirky, and traditional tea houses have sprung up across the city and tea has become a more popular option for the sacred French afternoon pause cafe.
+Even though many people in France continue to associate tea with the British, it turns out that there are real French tea traditions to be enjoyed as well.
 Check out these lovely purveyors of tea for a morning wake-up, a traditional afternoon tea, or a relaxing after-dinner beverage.

 One of their loveliest locations is in the Marais district on the right bank, at 30 Rue du Bourg Tibourg (Metro St Paul).
 It's a great place to stop after touring the area, or after shopping in the area's many boutiques.

 Another spot that's immensely popular with tourists, Angelina’s tea house, designed in a style reminiscent of the glamorous Viennese style, dates back to 1903 and epitomizes Belle-Epoque European sophistication and gourmet culture.